LunaRoseManor/lunarosemanor.github.io/_drafts/2023-11-17-how-to-make-a-jekyll-theme.md

 same time, I get genuinely uncomfortable looking at sites that show a wanton disregard for size and spacing, so there's a balance that needs to be struck.
 It needs to be just the right amount of visual design to stand out and focused enough to get the job done.
-"Getting the job done" here to me would be:
+By this I mean:

 - A centralised layout
 - With wide, responsive margins